t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ae"></a>
-*Q: DoxBox comes with a set of command line decryption utilities!
+*Q: LibreCrypt comes with a set of command line decryption utilities!
 Can't anyone just decrypt my data?*

-*A:* The decryption software included with DoxBox is **completely useless** without the password used to encrypt your data.
+*A:* The decryption software included with LibreCrypt is **completely useless** without the password used to encrypt your data.
 And anyone with **that** information can decrypt your data anyway!

 The command line decryption utilities are not some form of "password cracking" tool - far from it; they actually act to increase your security by allowing you to verify that encryption is actually taking place.

  * * *
  <a name="af"></a>
-*Q: When I mount a volume and then view its properties under DoxBox, it states that the hash algorithm used is "n/a" - but I used a hash algorithm!*
+*Q: When I mount a volume and then view its properties under LibreCrypt, it states that the hash algorithm used is "n/a" - but I used a hash algorithm!*

 *A:* The hash algorithm shown is the one used to generate sector IVs.
 If the sector IV generation method used does not require the use of a hash algorithm (see the "Sector IVs" item on this dialog), "n/a" will be displayed for the hash algorithm.

-This is separate from any hash algorithm used to process your password, which in the case of DoxBox volumes can be seen in the output file of a CDB dump (select "Tools | Critical data block | Dump to human readable file..."), or in the case of Linux volumes, is specified at time of mounting.
+This is separate from any hash algorithm used to process your password, which in the case of LibreCrypt volumes can be seen in the output file of a CDB dump (select "Tools | Critical data block | Dump to human readable file..."), or in the case of Linux volumes, is specified at time of mounting.

 * * *

 <a name="ah"></a>
-*Q: DoxBox is currently available for free - are you intending to "sell out" later, and start charging for it once enough users have been "hooked" on it?*
+*Q: LibreCrypt is currently available for free - are you intending to "sell out" later, and start charging for it once enough users have been "hooked" on it?*

-*A:* DoxBox is Open-Source, meaning that if any changes are made that many people disapprove of it is likely to be 'forked', with the 'fork' retaining the original features (such as being gratis).
+*A:* LibreCrypt is Open-Source, meaning that if any changes are made that many people disapprove of it is likely to be 'forked', with the 'fork' retaining the original features (such as being gratis).
 If you are concerned you should make your own copy of the source.

   * * *
  <a name="ct"></a>
 *Q: What about klonsoft's "LockDisk" and WinCrypto LLC's "CryptoDisk"?
-Aren't they paid-for packages which are based on DoxBox?*
+Aren't they paid-for packages which are based on LibreCrypt?*

-*A:* This answer was given by the original developer of FreeOTFE, the project DoxBox is based on:
+*A:* This answer was given by the original developer of FreeOTFE, the project LibreCrypt is based on:
 > Both "LockDisk" and "CryptoDisk" are unlicensed (and unlicensable) commercial rip-offs of FreeOTFE.
-They are based on FreeOTFE's source code (and only a beta version at that in the case of "LockDisk") and, because they are closed-source, are in direct violation of DoxBox's licence.
+They are based on FreeOTFE's source code (and only a beta version at that in the case of "LockDisk") and, because they are closed-source, are in direct violation of FreeOTFE's licence.

 > I have nothing to do with either "LockDisk" or "CryptoDisk", nor any involvement in their creation.

 > Personally, I would **strongly recommend against** using these products:

-> * They have less functionality than DoxBox
+> * They have less functionality than FreeOTFE
 > * They're closed source; there's no way of knowing how secure it is, or what it does
 > * It is not possible to (legally) obtain a licence for these products
 > * In the case of "LockDisk" the so-called "free" version is **severely** crippled (only permitting 35MB volumes)